lombardero/cheatsheets/9-docker/running-containers.md

 Alternatvely to `run`, the `start` command can be used to run a stopped container (it must have been started already with `run`):

+### Start an already created container

+Instead of taking an image and starting a container from it, this command allows us to start up a container that was already created.

 ```sh
 $ docker container start <options> <container name>
 ```
 - Will start the stopped container requested
+- Options:
+  - `-a`: attach STDOUT/STDERR and forward signals (used with `-i` to "enter" the container terminal)
+  - `-i`: interactive mode

 ### Stop a container